basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

-`false`, which is the default, Riak responds to the client after the first roundtrip, allowing the Merkle tree update to happen asynchronously in the background; when set to `true`, Riak requires two quorum roundtrips to occur before replying back to the client.
+`false`, which is the default, Riak responds to the client after the first roundtrip, allowing the Merkle tree update to happen asynchronously in the background; when set to `true`, Riak requires two quorum roundtrips to occur before replying back to the client, which can increase per-request latency.

-Please note that this setting applies only to the metadata writes sent to followers.
+Please note that this setting applies only to Merkle tree updates sent to followers.
 Leaders _always_ update their local Merkle trees before responding to the client.
 Asynchronous updates can be unsafe in certain scenarios.
 For example, if a leader crashes before sending metadata